efyang/pbook-gui/README.md

 # pbook-gui

 This project aims to provide a gui to allow users to select and download files from the [free-programming-books](https://github.com/vhf/free-programming-books) repository (currently only supporting the english version) in parallel.
+Ideally, the parser can be generalized to accept or try to accept other similar pages and give users the ability to download lists of files that they choose while making the most of their connection.

 ### Features (very much WIP)
 - parser for github page ☑
     - page -> list of categories of downloads ☑
-- gtk gui ☐
+- gtk gui ☑
     - adequate directory structure ☑
     - fairly easily themable ☑
     - swappable themes while in gui ☐
+    - button to enable all ☐
     - categories on side ☑
     - list of downloads ☑
         - name ☑